5 Ways to Beat Anxiety as a Student

 Typically, quizzes and tests are not thrown at you without notice.
 You might have had weeks, or even months, to ready for an upcoming exam.

 Binge-studying can be very stressful.
 Trying to digest weeks worth of material in a long night can give anyone anxiety, especially a sleep deprived college student.

 Map out a study plan and follow it.
-Check out the 5 secrets to forming productive study habits!

 Find Ways to Relax